Smeetbdoshi/Team6/README.md

 # Team6
 # Poject title: GET MOBILE
+# Contributers: Akhil Jasti (220337366)
+Akhil Jasti (220337366) developed all of the project's code, including the frontend and backend.
+The following description includes all the specifics of the project, the technologies used to construct it, and instructions for installing and using it.
 ## Summary of the Project:
 In this era of the internet, e-commerce keeps growing.
 An e-commerce website will put our company and products in the hands of consumers no matter where they are and which device they’re using.
 Whenever a customer needs a new mobile phone we’ll sell, all they need to do is open their laptop or smartphone, browse through our website and purchase the products they desire.
 The main aim is to sell mobile phones by creating a larger market, lowering the cost and it could scale up quickly and have unlimited shelf space.
 ## The project implementation aims to achieve following objectives: